Hobbies and interests

 WinnerBio

 I am a creative and driven student from Hampton, VA.
-I plan to attend North Carolina A&T University to major in Visual Arts (Graphic) and minor in Marketing, with dreams of becoming an entrepreneur in the advertising industry.
+I attend North Carolina A&T University with a major in Visual Arts (Graphic) and minor in Marketing, with dreams of becoming an entrepreneur in the advertising industry.
 As the owner of my own part-time nail tech business, I’ve developed branding and design skills that set me apart.
 I’ve also gained leadership and teamwork experience through track and running for class president.
 With a passion for creativity and a strong work ethic, I’m excited to use my skills to make a lasting impact in my community and beyond.

 Education